 The usual procedure for small claims is the summons procedure at the sub-district sector of the court (sector kanton van de rechtbank).
 This is an ordinary summons procedure, with procedural simplifications.
 If the case is heard in the sub-district sector of the court you are not required to engage a lawyer and can instead choose to represent yourself.

-In Dutch law, there is an Act implementing the European Small Claims Procedure Regulation (Act of 29 May 2009 implementing Regulation (EC) No 861/2007 of the European Parliament and of the Council of 11 July 2007 establishing a European Small Claims Procedure) (Wet van 29 mei 2009 tot uitvoering van Verordening (EG) nr.
-861/2007 van het Europees Parlement en de Raad van de Europese Unie van 11 juli 2007 tot vaststelling van een Europese procedure voor geringe vorderingen).
+In Dutch law, there is an Act implementing the European Small Claims Procedure Regulation (Act of 29 May 2009 implementing Regulation (EC) No 861/2007 of the European Parliament and of the Council of 11 July 2007 establishing a European Small Claims Procedure).

 The sub-district court is seised of:

-In addition, the sub-district court judge rules in cases involving employment law, leases, agencies, hire purchase and consumer sales contracts, appeals against traffic fines and minor offences.
+In addition, the sub-district court rules in cases involving employment law, leases, consumer sales and consumer credit cases, appeals against traffic fines and minor offences.
 It also deals with administration, guardianship, curatorship and the renunciation or acceptance of an inheritance.
 Click here for more information about the summons procedure at the sub‑district court.

 There is no special sub-district court procedure.
 In principle, the rules for the summons procedure apply for both the district court and the sub-district sector.
-An important difference is that in cases before the sub-district court, the parties have the right to argue their own case, whereas in other cases (before the district court), the parties must be represented by a lawyer.
-See reply to question 1.4 below.
-In addition, in the sub-district sector, the cases are handled by a single-judge formation, i.e. by a judge sitting alone.
+An important difference is that in cases before the sub-district court the parties have the right to argue their own case, whereas in other cases (before the district court), the parties must be represented by a lawyer.
+See point 1.4 below.
+In addition, in the sub-district sector the cases are handled by a single‑judge formation, i.e. by a judge sitting alone.

 The rules on the petition procedure are applicable to European small claims.

 The proceedings before the sub-district court are usually initiated by a summons.
-The most important statements in the summons are the statement of claim (the claim itself) and its reasons (facts and rights on which the statement of claim is based).
+The most important statements in the summons are the statement of claim (the claim itself) and the reasons for it (facts and rights on which the statement of claim is based).

 A few particularities of the sub-district court proceedings are:

-A claim under the European small claims procedure is brought using form A. This form can be downloaded from the European e-justice portal.
+A claim under the European small claims procedure is brought using form A. The application must be made to the court with jurisdiction.

 In cases before the sub-district court, the parties can argue their own case.
 This means that there is no compulsory legal representation by a lawyer.
 Assistance provided by an authorised representative, who does not need to be a lawyer, is also permitted.
-Concerning reimbursement of costs of legal assistance for a lawyer, see also reply to question 1.8 below.
+For the reimbursement of costs of legal assistance for a lawyer, see also point 1.8 below.

 In the European procedure, likewise, the parties are not required to be represented by a lawyer or other legal advisor.

 The usual rules of the law on evidence are applicable.
 According to Dutch law on evidence, the judge is in principle free to assess the evidence adduced.
-See also ‘taking of evidence’.
 Article 9 of the aforementioned Regulation (EC) No 861/2007 regulates the taking of evidence in the European procedure.

 There are national rules of procedure for the civil role of the sub-district sectors (Landelijk Procesreglement voor rolzaken kanton).
-Written documents may be lodged with the registry of the district court (in person or by post or fax) before the cause list date, but also at the hearing.
+Written documents may be lodged with the registry of the district court before the cause list date, but also at the hearing.
 Statements and reactions may be submitted orally in the proceedings before the sub-district court.
 The European procedure is a written procedure, although a hearing can be held if the judge considers it necessary or if a party so requests.

 The judgment must contain: